backend-development/backend-development-textbook/source/asset_pipeline.md

 There are two main folders:

-* you put source files to `app/assets/*`
+* you put source files in `app/assets/*`
-* files for publishing land  in `public/assets/*`
+* files for publishing are created  in `public/assets/*`

-The second folder will be served by web server, without going through the rails stack
+The second folder will be served by web server directly, without going through the rails stack

 ### Rails Environments